 Starting cosmetology school is exciting, as it’s the first step towards your brand new career!
-But you might be wondering, “What supplies will I need to succeed?”
-That’s a great question:
+But you might be wondering, “What supplies will I need in my cosmetology student kit?”
+That’s a great question!

 Cosmetologists are artists, and just like a painter needs brushes, a cosmetologist needs specialized supplies to ply their trade.
 As you embark on your cosmetology program, supplies like hairbrushes, scissors, and an assortment of beauty products will come together to form your very own student kit.

-Soon, this kit will become your best friend, your most prized possession, and the first thing you reach for in the morning.
-Inside your cleverly-organized kit bag, you will find everything you need to become a fully-fledged and fantastic cosmetologist.
+Soon, this cosmetology kit will become your best friend, your most prized possession, and the first thing you reach for in the morning.
+Inside your cleverly-organized kit bag, you will find everything you need to become a professional and fantastic cosmetologist.

 Already in school?
 Take our free cosmetology practice test to see if you’re ready for the exam!